cs9kc/AMF-Document-Update/amf/doc/AMF_Video_Encode_API.md

 `AMF_VIDEO_ENCODER_UNDEFINED`

 **Description:**
-Encoder coding method, when Undefined is selected, the behavior is profile-specific: CALV for Baseline, CABAC for Main and High.
+Encoder coding method.
+When Undefined is selected, the behavior is profile-specific: CALV for Baseline, CABAC for Main and High.

 ---